 Assembly: System.Xml (in System.Xml.dll)

 If providing schema information is necessary, you should use the XmlSchemaProviderAttribute attribute.
-The GetSchema method should still return nullptr (or Nothing).
+The GetSchema method should still return null (or Nothing).

 Some .NET Framework types as well as legacy custom types implementing the IXmlSerializable interface may be using GetSchema instead of XmlSchemaProvider.
 In this case, the method returns an accurate XML schema that describes the XML representation of the object generated by the WriteXml method.